mandiant/flare-fakenet-ng/README.md

     python setup.py install

+Installation on Linux requires Python development headers (e.g. python-dev for Ubuntu).

 Execute FakeNet-NG by running 'fakenet' in any directory.

 No installation
 ---------------

-Finally if you would like to avoid installing FakeNet-NG and just want to run it as is (e.g. for development), then you would need to obtain the source code and install dependencies as follows:
+Finally if you would like to avoid installing FakeNet-NG and just want to run it as-is (e.g. for development), then you would need to obtain the source code and install dependencies as follows:

 1) Install 64-bit or 32-bit Python 2.7.x for the 64-bit or 32-bit versions